 It’s a special commemorative tin celebrating 125 years of Marks & Spencer.
 It was designed by Sanna Annukka.
 She’s half English and half Finnish – and the illustration has a real vintage Scandinavian feel.

-It reminds us of this original 1960s travel poster we had framed to display in our antiques centre pitch.
+It reminds us of this original 1960s travel poster we had framed to display in our Picture House Antiques centre pitch.

 Not only the general style, but also the landscapes and even the colours.